Skyrim weapons and armour mods

 Skyrim is a world with a lot of things to pick up, and few things you’ll want to leave behind.
-But even the Dragonborn is not Superman, and they cannot just haul everything.
-Should you be running our of inventory all too often, try these handy bags and pouches.
+But even the Dragonborn is not Superman – they cannot haul everything.
+Should you be running out of inventory space all too often, try these handy bags and pouches.
 Crafted from the tanning rack, they add a good chunk of extra carry weight to your character, meaning you’ll never have to leave anything behind again.

 Daedra Hunter Armour

 This mod adds a suit of ornate armour to the game, but finding it requires you to embark on a little quest first.
 Follow the diaries of a Daedra Hunter through numerous dungeons in order to discover the prize, along with a great collection of new one and two-handed blades.
 Start the quest by finding the Buried Tower southwest of Riften.

 Staves of Skyrim

 Staves of Skyrim is a staff overhaul mod that adjusts the way staffs work in Skyrim, as well as adding some beautifully detailed new staves to the game.
 Staves now come in heavy and light variants, as well as magic and defensive.
 With a defensive stave you can block incoming attacks in a similar manner to a shield.
 This allows mages to defend with a weapon that suits their class, rather than having to use a warrior’s shield.

 It takes a long time to reach the crafting level requirements to work with dragon bone, and it’s rather devastating to discover you can only forge light or heavy plate armour from the skeletons of slain wyrms.
 Dragon Bone Weapons finally adds a full variety of weapons to the crafting system, allowing you to strike fear into the hearts of dragons everywhere by stabbing them with their brothers.